alanrogers/eghop/src/index.md

 Click [here](past.html) for a history of past journal club meetings.

-## Labs recruiting graduate students

-Click [here](gradop.html) for a list of labs recruiting graduate students with an interest in the evolutionary genetics of humans and other primates.

 ## Schedule

 * Jan 26 [Jacobs et al 2019][jacobs19:cell] Multiple deeply divergent